Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 Ok, to install MongoDB from the private repo we need to add it to the local repo addresses.

->Create a /etc/yum.repos.d/mongodb-org-4.0.repo file so that you can install MongoDB directly using yum:

 We can create the file by typing:
 ```
 sudo nano /etc/yum.repos.d/mongodb-org-4.0.repo